 To access aerial photographs in printed format, follow the instructions below:

 NOTE: Most aerial photos are fragile and not available for public handling.
 There was a flood in 2004, damaging many aerials.
 We are still scanning and processing the photos.
 Please understand that staff investigation and providing access to unprocessed scanned aerials takes a long time (weeks or months, depending on the inquiry).
 Please plan your research accordingly.
+Be sure to review our Digital Aerial Photographs section to see what is available online.

 More than 10,000 aerial prints of Micronesia with coverage from 1945 to 1976.
 Received from Trust Territory of the Pacific Islands Archives (Saipan).
 Collection includes photos of the islands of the former-TTPI, primarily Marshalls, Ponape, Truk, Marianas, Yap, Palau, and Kosrae.
 These aerials complement the TTPI documents, microfilm, and photographs held by the Pacfic Collection.
 This collection is being digitized, but not yet available online.
 Contact us with your request.